Sludge News

 The disposal of sewage sludge (aka "biosolids") on land has been promoted by the U.S. Environmental Protection Agency (EPA) since 1993.
 Millions of tons of hazardous sewage sludge have subsequently been spread on agricultural land and forests by corporate waste haulers and used as a soil amendment or fertilizer by landscapers and homeowners.
 This practice is a health and environmental disaster.

 Sewage sludge is a byproduct of wastewater treatment.
 It serves as a sink for chemicals that bind to solids.
-These chemicals include surfactants, flame retardants, pharmaceuticals, and PFAS.
+These chemicals include flame retardants, pharmaceuticals, and PFAS.

 The EPA is required to identify and regulate toxic chemicals in municipal sewage sludge.
 The last sludge survey made by the agency was in 2009.
 The EPA chose to analyze 231 chemicals of emerging concern, of which 123 were detected, including per and polyfluorinated substances (PFAS), so-called "forever chemicals," which persist in the environment and bioaccumulate in humans and animals.
 They have been associated with serious health effects in humans, including developmental and reproductive toxicity, ulcerative colitis, and cancer.